A-C1/DirectOptimalControl.jl/docs/src/rocket.md

 ````

 Now we will set various parameters for the solver
 * OC.tol : Sets up tolerence for the solver.
-In the intial run it is advisable to keep the tolerance height
+In the intial run it is advisable to keep the tolerance high.
 * OC.mesh_iter_max : This is the maximum number of iterations that the solver takes
 * OC.objective_sense: You can set two options here "Max" or "Min" depending on weather the objective is to be minimized or maximized